 We attend meetings of the Northern Section of the Antiquarian Horological Society (AHS).
 These are held monthly in Sale, south west Manchester.
 New members are always welcome.
 For a calendar of events and a summary of our meetings, click Northern Section.

 The Society has an interesting blog which contains short, illustrated articles on a wide range of horological subjects.
 Click the link here to open the latest content and all archived content.
 One blog entitled A Clock Striking Thirteen by Antiquarian Horology Editor, Peter de Clercq discusses the occurrence of clocks which strike thirteen and mentions one we found on our researches into turret clocks by William Leigh.

-If you wind or look after a turret clock, good advice can be gained from Chris McKay’s newly revised and enlarged Turret Clock Keeper’s Handbook, Click the link below to open a pdf which gives a summary of the handbook’s content and a link to Amazon.
+If you wind or look after a turret clock, good advice can be gained from Chris McKay’s revised and enlarged Turret Clock Keeper’s Handbook, Click the title to open a pdf which gives a summary of the handbook’s content and a link to Amazon.

 If you have a turret clock in need of repair, or if you like looking at old turret clocks, take a look at some of the projects on the Cumbria Clock Company‘s website.
 They have worked on clocks at Hampton Court Palace, Salisbury Cathedral and the Palace of Westminster, to name but a few.
 The latter is now on display in the Science Museum, London.